Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Case studies

 \subsection{Case study 2: Basque Country data}

-Next, the methods proposed in this work are applied to daily incidence data for the Basque Country.
+The methods proposed in this work are applied to daily incidence data for the Basque Country.
 A crucial task is to provide adequate prior distributions for the parameters of interest.
-The synthetic example of the previous section supports choosing a strong prior on $\gamma$, while still leaving a lot of freedom to the time-dependent transmission rate $\beta(t)$ (for more details see \nameref{bayesian_set-up} section and equation (\ref{prior_improper}) therein).
-Here we account for the fact that the study deals with a coronavirus and, therefore, there is a considerable prior knowledge about a plausible average recovery time.
-In particular, we consider $\gamma\in[1/30,1]$.
-Another non-trivial choice is the prior on the initial infected population.
-For this, we just select a very low rate of initial infected population, i.e., around 1 infected for every 100000 individuals, which is a sensible choice for the very beginning of the spread of COVID-19 in the Basque Country.
-Hence, our choice for priors is the following \begin{small}
+The synthetic example of the previous section supports fixing $\gamma$, while still leaving a lot of freedom through the time-dependent transmission rate $\beta(t)$ (for more details see \nameref{bayesian_set-up} section and Equation (\ref{prior_improper}) therein).
+Given we model a coronavirus, there is strong prior evidence on the mean infectious period.
+We therefore fix the recovery rate at $\gamma=1/5\ \text{day}^{-1}$ (mean infectious duration $\approx 5$ days), in line with current estimates \citep{CDC_YellowBook_COVID19_2025, puhach2023sars}.
+Following our early-epidemic initialization (\ref{subsec:dirichlet}), we assume a very small initial exposed fraction, setting $\mathbb{E}[E_0/N]=100/N$, and fix the Dirichlet parameters to $a_3=a_4=1$ and $a_0=10^5$.
+Hence, our choice for priors is the following

-\end{small}Where $N_{[a,b]}$ denotes a truncated normal distribution, which takes values on the interval $[a,b]$.
 The next step is to choose a proper value for $m=Q+d-1$, the number of B-spline basis functions.
-A standard choice for the degree of the polynomials is $d=3$ (i.e., cubic).
-In order to select an adequate number of internal knots $Q$, we applied Bayesian P-spline regression to the Basque Country Incidence data for $Q\in\{10,11,\dots,19,20\}$ (Figure \ref{regression_fig}).
-The subjective strategy to choose the smallest Q-value that returns a fairly good regression of the incidence data results in $Q=12$.
+As for the synthetic data, we used cubic B-splines.
+To determine a suitable number of internal knots $Q$, we applied Bayesian P-spline regression to the Basque Country Incidence data for $Q\in\{10,11,\dots,24,25\}$ (see Supplementary Figure \ref{regression_fig}), and selected the one that provided the lowest widely applicable information criterion \citep[WAIC;][]{Gelman2014} (see Web Table \ref{sup-table:waic}).
+In our case, the criterion chose $Q = 21$, and hence we set $m=21+3-1=23$.
 This step is relatively inexpensive in terms of computational power.

-For the choice of $\mathbf{p}^0$ we follow the same principle as in the synthetic example. $\alpha^0,\gamma^0, E^0, I^0$ were generated from the prior distributions. $\phi^{-1,0}=0.005$ was fixed to favour the model being close to the data.
-We set the initial spline coefficients to $\beta_{1}^0=\dots=\beta_{15}^{0} = -1.6$.
-3000 gradient descent steps were performed with \texttt{learning\_rate} $ = 10^{-7}$ for all models to obtain a more suitable $\mathbf{p}^0$.
-Initial \texttt{HMC\_parameters} were set to the same values as for the synthetic data, and further refined using the in-house procedure.
-We run 10 chains of GHMC for 1000 burn-in and 10000 production steps.